andrewgioia/blog/content/posts/20-08-11-mozilla.md

 ### The company has a phobia for monetization {#phobia}

 Selling valuable software and services does not at all necessitate Mozilla compromising on its mission or values.
-It's a perfectly respectable (and welcome!) path for any nonprofit or FOSS organization and there's been a growing trend with for-profit open source selling support or other addons, normalizing this even more.
+It's a perfectly respectable (and welcome!) path for any nonprofit or FOSS organization and there's been a growing trend with for-profit open source organizations selling support or other addons, normalizing this even more.

 For some reason Mozilla has only recently dipped its toes into a booming SaaS world.
 These are the only products I can currently give Mozilla money for: